iammujthaba/API-integrated-Weather-Website/README.md

 ## Contributing
 Contributions are welcome!

+(NOTE: Please note that this website is not currently responsive for medium and small devices.
+If you are interested in improving its responsiveness, I would be happy to hear your suggestions.)

-If you find any issues or want to enhance the application, feel free to submit pull requests.
+Feel free to submit pull requests if you find any issues or want to enhance the application.
 Please follow the [contribution guidelines](CONTRIBUTING.md).

 ### How to Contribute